The Oxford School (Panama)

 The Oxford School is a British international school in Panama City, Panama.
-The school, located in Edison Park on Via Transistmica, has over 900 students as of 2015.
-It serves levels preschool through secondary school.
+The school, located in Edison Park on Via Transistmica, has over 1500 students as of 2026.
+It serves levels preschool through secondary school and also high school.

 The Oxford School, then a supplementary English language school, opened in 1983 and opened a permanent facility in a Via España campus in 1984.
 The day school programme, initially Pre-Kindergarten through 1st grade, opened in a Punta Paitilla campus in 1990.
 The Santiago de Veraguas campus opened in 1992.
 Its current building opened in 1999.